-Ppc Park City and Phosphoria Formations, undivided (Middle to Lower Permian, Leonardian to Wordian) - Boutwell (1912, p.
+Ppc Park City and Phosphoria Formations, undivided (Middle to Lower Permian) - Boutwell (1912, p.
 49; see also Boutwell, 1907) named and defined the Park City Formation for its importance as the principal host for lead-silver-zinc replacement deposits in the Park City mining district.
 In the central Wasatch Range, Park City strata are divisible into the lower Grandeur and upper Franson Members, which are separated by the Meade Peak Phosphatic Shale Tongue of the Phosphoria Formation (McKelvey and others, 1959); they are undivided here due to structural complications and limited exposure.
-In this map area, Park City strata record warm, shallow-marine deposition (Sheldon and others, 1967b) east of the Utah hingeline, a long-lived boundary between a stable continental shelf to the east and a subsiding marine basin to the west, when southwest Utah lay just north of the equator on the western margin of the supercontinent Pangea.
+In this map area, Park City strata record warm, shallow-marine deposition (Sheldon and others, 1967b) east of the Utah hingeline, a long-lived boundary between a stable continental shelf to the east and a subsiding marine basin to the west, when Utah lay just north of the equator on the western margin of the supercontinent Pangea.
 Phosphoria strata, however, were deposited in a deep-water, oxygen- and sediment-starved part of the basin (Sheldon and others, 1967a).
 Gordon and Duncan (1970) and Wardlaw and Collinson (1979) reported on the age of Park City and Phosphoria strata.

-The most complete section of Park City and Phosphoria strata in this map area is at Masonic Hill, with possible Meade Peak strata involved in a small landslide along Deer Valley Drive immediately west of the map boundary, but structural complications and poor exposure preclude accurate thickness estimates.
-The best nearby section, 590 feet (180 m) thick, is Boutwell's (1912) section in Big Cottonwood Canyon in the southwest corner of the Park City West quadrangle.
-Park City and Phosphoria strata are 1167 feet (356 m) thick in the upper reaches of Red Butte Creek (Cheney and others, 1953) and 870 feet (265 m) thick west of Heber City (Baker, 1964); Coogan and King (2016) reported that these strata are 857 and 675 feet (260 and 205 m) thick at Devils Slide and Durst Mountain, respectively, but the former may be structurally thickened.
+The most complete section of Park City and Phosphoria strata in this map area is at Masonic Hill, but structural complications and poor exposure preclude accurate thickness estimates.
+The best nearby section, 466 feet (142 m) thick, is Boutwell's (1912) section in Big Cottonwood Canyon in the southwest corner of the Park City West quadrangle.
+Park City and Phosphoria strata are 1167 feet (356 m) thick in the upper reaches of Red Butte Creek (Cheney and others, 1953)

+and 870 feet (265 m) thick west of Heber City (Baker, 1964); Coogan and King (2016) reported that these strata are 857 and 675 feet (260 and 205 m) thick at Devils Slide and Durst Mountain, respectively, but the former may be structurally thickened.

-Franson strata: thin- to thick-bedded, typically medium bedded, light- to medium-gray to pinkish-gray limestone, cherty limestone, and calcareous sandstone; limestone locally contains brachiopods, crinoid stems, gastropods, and bryozoans; upper contact well exposed in Snow Top Road road cut in Deer Crest development, where it corresponds to the top of a light-gray, medium- to thick-bedded limestone overlain by light-yellowish-brown, light-gray, and minor reddish-brown, laminated to thin-bedded, fine-grained calcareous sandstone, siltstone, and mudstone; upper contact appears conformable, noted by Boutwell (1912) and Cheney (1957), but here is a disconformity that corresponds to the T-1 unconformity; 352 feet (107 m) thick west of Heber City (Baker, 1964); Franson (and Rex Chert) strata are about 240 to 300 feet (75-90 m) thick in the Ogden 30' x 60' quadrangle (Coogan and King, 2016).
+Franson strata: thin- to thick-bedded, typically medium bedded, light- to medium-gray to pinkish-gray limestone, cherty limestone, and calcareous sandstone; limestone locally contains brachiopods, crinoid stems, gastropods, and bryozoans; upper contact well exposed in Snow Top Road cut in Deer Crest development, where it corresponds to the top of a lightgray, medium- to thick-bedded limestone overlain by light-yellowish-brown, light-gray, and minor reddishbrown, laminated to thin-bedded, fine-grained calcareous sandstone, siltstone, and mudstone; upper contact appears conformable, noted by Boutwell (1912) and Cheney (1957), but here is a disconformity that corresponds to the TR-1 unconformity; 352 feet (107 m) thick west of Heber City (Baker, 1964); Franson (and Rex Chert) strata are about 240 to 300 feet (75-90 m) thick in the Ogden 30' x 60' quadrangle to the north (Coogan and King, 2016).

-Meade Peak strata: not exposed but scattered float suggests a lithologically diverse unit of typically thin-bedded, dark-gray limestone, laminated to thin-bedded, dark-brown to black phosphatic siltstone and shale, and brownish-gray calcareous sandstone that weathers to poorly exposed slopes; regionally consists of upper and lower phosphatic shale units split by a tongue of the Franson Member; about 60 feet (18 m) thick west of Heber City (Baker, 1964).
+Meade Peak strata: not exposed but scattered float suggests a lithologically diverse unit of typically thin-bedded, dark-gray limestone, laminated to thinbedded, dark-brown to black phosphatic siltstone and shale, and brownish-gray calcareous sandstone that weathers to poorly exposed slopes; regionally consists of upper and lower phosphatic shale units split by a tongue of the Franson Member; about 60 feet (18 m) thick west of Heber City (Baker, 1964).